A General Framework For Detecting Anomalous Inputs to DNN Classifiers

 In our experiments with \proposed, where Fisher's method or HMP method are used for combining the p-values, we included p-values estimated from the individual layers (listed in Tables~\ref{tab:layers_mnist}, \ref{tab:layers_svhn}, and \ref{tab:layers_cifar}) and from all distinct layer pairs.
-The number of nearest neighbors $k$ is set to be a function of the number of samples $n$ using the heuristic $\,k = \ceil{n^{0.4}}$.
-For methods like \dknn, \lid, and \trust that use $k$, we found that setting $k$ in this way produced comparable results to that obtained over a range of $k$ values.
-Therefore, to maintain consistency, we set $k$ for all the (applicable) methods using the choice $\,k = \ceil{n^{0.4}}\,$.
+The number of nearest neighbors $k$ is the {\bf only hyperparameter} of the proposed method.
+This is set to be a function of the number of in-distribution training samples $n$ using the heuristic $\,k = \ceil{n^{0.4}}$.
+For methods like \dknn, \lid, and \trust that also depend on $k$, we found that setting $k$ in this way produces comparable results to that obtained over a range of $k$ values.
+Therefore, to maintain consistency, we set $k$ for all the (applicable) methods using the rule $\,k = \ceil{n^{0.4}}\,$.

 For the method \trust, we applied the trust score to the input, logit (pre-softmax) layer, and the fully-connected layer prior to the logit (pre-logit) layer.
-Since it was reported in Jiang \etal~\cite{jiang2018trust} that the trust score works well mainly in low-dimensional settings, we applied the same dimensionality reduction that was applied to \proposed (see Tables~\ref{tab:layers_mnist}, \ref{tab:layers_svhn}, and \ref{tab:layers_cifar}) on the input and pre-logit layer representations.
+Since it was reported in \cite{jiang2018trust} that the trust score works well mainly in low-dimensional settings, we applied the same dimensionality reduction that was applied to \proposed (see Tables~\ref{tab:layers_mnist}, \ref{tab:layers_svhn}, and \ref{tab:layers_cifar}) on the input and pre-logit layer representations.
 We found the pre-logit layer to produce the best detection performance in our experiments.
 Hence, we report results for \trust with the pre-logit layer in all our experiments.
 The constant $\alpha$, which determines the fraction of samples with lowest empirical density to be excluded from the density level sets, is set to $0$ in our experiments.
 We explored a few other values of $\alpha$, but did not find a significant difference in performance.
 This is consistent with the observation in Section 5.3 of \cite{jiang2018trust}.

 The methods \dm and \lid train a logistic classifier to discriminate adversarial samples from natural samples.
 The regularization constant of the logistic classifier is found by searching (over a set of $10$ logarithmically spaced values between $0.0001$ to $10000$) for the value that leads to the largest average test-fold area under the ROC curve, in a 5-fold stratified cross-validation setup.